tsoporan/fittrak/README.md

 #### Back-end

 The back-end consists of a [Django](https://www.djangoproject.com/) powered Python application which exposes a [GraphQL](https://graphql.org/learn/) API using [Graphene](http://graphene-python.org/).
 Django is being used to deal with authentication, and other various functions, and as such there are some views which are rendered from Django.
-You may think of Django renders the template which houses the front-end SPA.
+You may think of Django as rendering the template which houses the front-end SPA.

 #### Front-end